-2. The EU-H2020 project MIX-UP aims to use fossil-based and biodegradable plastic (PLA and PHA) mixtures as feedstock for microbial transformations.
+2. The new EU-H2020 project Mix-Up (which is coordinated by Prof Lars Blank from the RWTH Aachen, Germany and in close cooperation with China) aims to use fossil-based and biodegradable plastic (PLA and PHA) mixtures as feedstock for microbial transformations.
 The goal will be achieved by using enzyme mixtures for depolymerisation combined with the biological activity of mixed microbial cultures for the conversion of pre-treated plastic waste into valuable products.
 Plastics-degrading enzymatic cocktails will be customized and optimized for high specific binding capacities, stability, and catalytic efficacy towards a specific or broad plastic waste streams.
 The obtained mixed plastics monomers will be used as a substrate for microbial cultures and fermentatively metabolized into value-added chemicals and sustainable polymers with diverse novel properties.

 The CIB participates in this project by I) Using in silico engineering of PHA/PHB-hydrolases and other depolymerases for increasing their thermostability and catalytic efficiency in PHA degradation; II) Studying the effect of chemical stressors resulting from mixed plastics hydrolysis on growth properties of Pseudomonas putida; III) Generating a diversity of materials derived from mcl-PHA, such as PHA-BC blends with antimicrobial activity, and to modify these polymers with functional molecules.